NIST Traceability and Accredited Calibration: The Practical Difference

 What is the difference between NIST traceable and ISO/IEC 17025:2017 accredited calibration?

-NIST traceability is a documented chain of calibrations linking the measurement back to NIST or another national metrology institute, with uncertainty documented at each link.
-ISO/IEC 17025:2017 accreditation is third-party verification that the laboratory meets technical and management competence requirements.
-Every accredited laboratory maintains traceability, but not every traceable laboratory is accredited.
-Accreditation is the broader claim.
+NIST traceability is a chain of calibrations that links your reading back to NIST or another national metrology institute.
+Each link has its uncertainty on record.
+ISO/IEC 17025:2017 accreditation is a third-party check that the lab meets set technical and management bars.
+Every accredited lab keeps traceability.
+Not every traceable lab is accredited.
+Accreditation is the bigger claim.

 Can a calibration be NIST traceable without being accredited?

 Yes.
-A laboratory can purchase NIST-traceable reference standards and perform calibrations against them without being accredited.
-The traceability claim is valid, but it says nothing about the laboratory's technical competence, environmental conditions, personnel qualifications, or uncertainty methodology.
-Accreditation addresses each of those areas through ongoing surveillance audits and proficiency testing performed by an accreditation body.
+A lab can buy NIST-traceable reference standards and work against them with no accreditation.
+The traceability claim still holds.
+But it says nothing about the lab’s skill, its room conditions, its staff, or its uncertainty math.
+Accreditation covers all four, through ongoing surveillance audits and proficiency tests run by an accreditation body.

 How do you verify a calibration is accredited?

-Verify accreditation through the public directory of the accreditation body, typically A2LA or ANAB in the United States, or another ILAC MRA signatory internationally.
-Search by the laboratory's certificate number, confirm the accreditation is current, and download the scope of accreditation.
-Match the parameter and range on the calibration certificate against the documented scope.
-If the scope does not cover the calibration, it is not accredited.
+Check the public directory of the accreditation body.
+In the United States that is usually A2LA or ANAB.
+Elsewhere it is another ILAC MRA signatory.
+Search by the lab’s certificate number.
+Confirm it is current.
+Download the scope of accreditation.
+Match the parameter and range on the certificate to that scope.
+If the scope does not cover the work, it is not accredited.

 Does ISO 9001 require ISO/IEC 17025 accredited calibration?

-No. ISO 9001 requires traceable calibration but does not require the calibration laboratory itself to be accredited.
-NIST traceability with documented uncertainty often satisfies ISO 9001 requirements.
-FDA 21 CFR Part 820, AS9100 aerospace work, and defense procurement under ANSI/NCSL Z540.3 typically expect or require accreditation as evidence of laboratory competence beyond traceability alone.
+No. ISO 9001 asks for traceable calibration.
+It does not ask for an accredited lab.
+NIST traceability with logged uncertainty is often enough.
+FDA 21 CFR Part 820, AS9100 aerospace work, and defense buying under ANSI/NCSL Z540.3 usually expect or require accreditation as added proof of lab skill.

 Can an accredited laboratory perform non-accredited calibrations?

 Yes.
-An accredited laboratory can perform calibrations outside the scope of its accreditation, and those calibrations remain NIST-traceable but are not accredited.
-The calibration certificate should clearly identify whether the work falls within or outside the accreditation scope.
-A certificate from an accredited laboratory does not automatically mean the specific calibration was accredited; the scope document is the source of truth.
+An accredited lab can work outside its own scope.
+That work stays NIST-traceable, but it is not accredited.
+The certificate should say plainly whether the job fell inside or outside the scope.
+A certificate from an accredited lab does not always mean that job was accredited.
+The scope document is the source of truth.

-Tra-Cal Laboratories is ISO/IEC 17025:2017 accredited and provides NIST-traceable calibration across the disciplines on its scope.
-The accreditation scope is publicly verifiable through the accreditation body's directory.
+Tra-Cal Laboratories is ISO/IEC 17025:2017 accredited.
+We provide NIST-traceable calibration across every discipline on our scope.
+You can check that scope yourself in the accreditation body’s public directory.